joplin/web-app/README.md

 # Joplin Web App

-This repository deploys the Joplin web client to GitHub pages.
+This repository deploys the Joplin web client to https://app.joplincloud.com/ with GitHub pages.

 The web app source code can be found in [the main Joplin repository](https://github.com/laurent22/joplin).